emscripten-core/emscripten/docs/process.md

 [DEPS](https://chromium.googlesource.com/emscripten-releases/+/refs/heads/master/DEPS)
 file in the chromium `emscripten-releases` contains all the information about versions in all the repos.
 This is the repo used by our CI to build and test emscripten.
-How this works is that you look at the the DEPS file at a particular git revision.
+How this works is that you look at the DEPS file at a particular git revision.
 It has lines like these:
 ```
   'binaryen_revision': '06698d7a32cb4eeb24fea942e83d1b15e86a73e6',